MicrosoftDocs/learn/learn-pr/wwl-azure/configure-azure-dns/includes/4-create-zones.md

 Azure DNS provides a reliable, secure DNS service to manage and resolve domain names in a virtual network without needing to add a custom DNS solution.

-A DNS zone hosts the DNS records for a domain.
-So, to start hosting your domain in Azure DNS, you need to create a DNS zone for that domain name.
-Each DNS record for your domain is then created inside this DNS zone.
+An Azure **DNS zone** hosts the DNS records for a domain.
+To begin hosting your domain in Azure DNS, you need to create a DNS zone for your domain name.
+Each DNS record for your domain is then created inside your DNS zone.

 ### Things to know about DNS zones